ssriram1978/Kubernetes_load_test_client/README.md

    2. An option to choose how many instances of IOT end points should it emulate.

-   3. Frequency in seconds which translates to the the number of message to be sent in one second to the IOT-MEC environment.
+   3. Frequency in seconds which translates to the the number of message to be sent in one second to the IOT environment.

    4. Duration in seconds of the performance load test to be conducted.